tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 Make sure that there is a + between the company ID and a : between the public and private key.

-Once you have entered the correct information on the Helpdeskbutton page, make to click Update so it saves the changes.
+Once you have entered the correct information on the Helpdesk Buttons page, make to click Update so it saves the changes.

 Test by submitting a ticket using the button.